Chirag0811/TripAdvisor-Review-Scraper/README.md

 Do run the code on Google Chrome Browser.
 To run the code, kindly download a Chrome extension from the link(https://chromedriver.chromium.org/downloads) as per the version of your Chrome.
 Download the extension and extract it to the destination of the coding file.

-Kindly find attached the output file of this code.
+Find attached the output file of this code.